• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Sainfoin Cultivé

-It used to be grown as a forage for cattle, and it still is today.
+It was once grown as a forage plant for livestock, and is still used today.
 This plant has a very dense root system and is rich in condensed tannins that limit the release of methane from livestock.

 • VIPERINE •